 How can you convince the other party to hold off on dropping an early anchor?
 At the start of your talks, explain that you believe you will both end up with a better deal if you take time to explore each others’ interests and delay exchanging offers until later in the process.
 This doesn’t guarantee that you’ll be the first to make an offer, but it should at least improve the overall quality of your deal.

-If the other side does make the first offer, how can you avoid being overly swayed by it?
+If the other side does make the first offer, how can you avoid being overly swayed by the anchoring effect?
 Base your counteroffer on the same information you would use to construct a first offer, namely your ideal outcome and your knowledge of the other party’s alternatives and likely reservation price.
 Ideally, you will have cultivated a strong BATNA, or best alternative to a negotiated agreement, that will give you the confidence you need to reject extreme anchors and, if no agreement seems possible, move on to your next-best option.

 A caveat: The benefits of delaying first offers may not apply to single-issue negotiations in which parties have strong incentives to compete.
 In such situations, negotiators may have no motivation to share information, thus negating the value of late first offers.